 Internet Key Exchange.
 IKE establishes a shared security policy and authenticates keys for services (such as IPsec) that require keys.
-Before any IPsec traffic can be passed, each ASA must verify the identity of its peer.
+Before any IPsec traffic can be passed, each adaptive security appliance must verify the identity of its peer.
 Identification can be done by manually entering preshared keys into both hosts or by a CA service.
 IKE is a hybrid protocol that uses part Oakley and part of another protocol suite called SKEME inside the ISAKMP framework.
 IKE (formerly known as ISAKMP/Oakley) is defined in RFC 2409.

 IKE Extended Authentication